Min Aung Hlaing: Sanctions

 The U.S. Department of the Treasury has imposed sanctions on Min Aung Hlaing since 10 December 2019, pursuant to Executive Order 13818, which builds upon and implements the Global Magnitsky Human Rights Accountability Act and targets perpetrators of serious human rights abuse and corruption.
 He has committed serious human rights abuses against members of ethnic minorities across Myanmar.
 The US sanctions include a freezing of assets under the US and a ban on transactions with any US person.
 In 2022, he was also placed on the sanctions list of the OFAC pursuant to Executive Order 14014, in response to the 2–21 coup.
 OFAC also sanctioned some of the companies that Hlaing and/or his associates owned or controlled, including the MEC conglomerate headed by Hlaing.

 The Government of Canada has imposed sanctions on him since 18 February 2021, pursuant to Special Economic Measures Act and Special Economic Measures (Burma) Regulations, in response to the gravity of the human rights and humanitarian situation in Myanmar.
 Canadian sanctions include a freezing of assets and a ban on transactions with any Canadian person.

 HM Treasury and the Foreign, Commonwealth and Development Office of the United Kingdom have imposed sanctions on him since 25 February 2021, for his responsibility for serious human rights violations in Myanmar.
 The UK sanctions include a freezing of assets under the UK and travel ban to the UK.

 The Council of the European Union has also imposed sanctions on him since 22 March 2021, pursuant to Council Regulation (EU) 2021/479 and Council Implementing Regulation (EU) 2021/480 which amended Council Regulation (EU) No 401/2013, for his responsibility for the 2021 coup and the subsequent military and police repression against peaceful demonstrators.
 The EU sanctions include a freezing of assets and a ban on entry or transit to the bloc.

 Personal life

 Min Aung Hlaing married Kyu Kyu Hla, a retired lecturer, in 1980.
-He has several children, including son Aung Pyae Sone and daughter Khin Thiri Thet Mon.
+He has a son Aung Pyae Sone and a daughter Khin Thiri Thet Mon.

+Political positions

+Reportedly Min Aung Hlaing is a supporter of Ne Win and the Burmese Way to Socialism, while formerly supporting privatization.